 Rachel Smillie, Director at The Glad Café

-Strathbungo is also well served with great restaurants with local favourites that have been serving the community for years, like the bar bistro Mulberry St and trendy family friendly The Bungo joined by a new wave of stylishly small brunch and lunch joints, such as Gnom and Pot Luck; but it’s the sense of community spirit that makes this place such a desirable place to live and visit, with some describing it as “village life in the heart of the city”.
+Strathbungo is also well served with great restaurants with local favourites, from the trendy family friendly The Bungo to the new wave of stylishly small brunch and lunch joints, such as Gnom and Potbelly; but it’s the sense of community spirit that makes this place such a desirable place to live and visit, with some describing it as “village life in the heart of the city”.

 Annual summer festivals like Bungo in the Back Lanes is a local favourite with the residents setting out stalls packed with everything from jewellery to bric-a-brac, and homemade food.
-More recently the Strathbungo Window Wonderland presented a mini evening arts trail to showcase the community’s imagination through all sorts of beautiful and eccentric windows displays, again highlighting the area’s unique character.
+Also taking place once a year, the Strathbungo Window Wanderland presents a mini evening arts trail to showcase the community’s imagination through all sorts of beautiful and eccentric windows displays, again highlighting the area’s unique character.

-And if Thomson’s architectural work has piqued your interest after taking all of this in, the South is one of the best neighbourhoods in Glasgow to see even more of his work.
+And if Thomson’s architectural work has piqued your interest after taking all of this in, the south is one of the best neighbourhoods in Glasgow to see even more of his work.
 Constructed in 1858, Holmwood House in Cathcart is the architect’s finest residential villa and the only Thomson property in the area with public access.
-Holmwood House is currently closed for the winter and will re-open to the public in the springtime, check out their website for opening times.

 Fritha Costain, National Trust For Scotland

-As a historic neighbourhood in its own right, the South has plenty to offer for those in search of attractions full of heritage and history.
-Between spring and autumn, you could begin with the Govan Stones at Govan Old Parish Church, a set of 31 carved stones dating from the 9th to the 11th centuries (the church is open to visitors between the 1st of April and the 31st October, visit their website for opening times).
+As a historic neighbourhood in its own right, the south has plenty to offer for those in search of attractions full of heritage and history.
+Between spring and autumn, you could begin with the Govan Stones at Govan Old Parish Church, a set of 31 carved stones dating from the 9th to the 11th centuries (visit their website for seasonal opening times).
 Every sculpture in this collection is special, but the standout piece is undoubtedly the Govan Sarcophagus, a richly decorated burial monument that is one of the finest examples of its age.
 It’s no wonder that the Govan Stones were voted as Scotland’s top archaeological attraction in 2017!

 Just a short walk away from here is the Fairfield Heritage Centre, an A-listed former shipbuilding and engineering office constructed when Govan was the centre of shipbuilding on the River Clyde, producing some of the world’s finest vessels.
 The Heritage Centre has been completely restored, providing visitors with fantastic exhibits and information on the history and greatness of the shipbuilding industry.
 It’s a must-see for those who have an interest in Glasgow’s history as one of the greatest shipbuilding locations in the world.
 If you’re here at the weekend, take the opportunity to make the short journey over to the Big Feed, a great indoor street food market packed with delicious food, live music, and even games to keep the kids entertained.